outdreamer/build-a-cure/docs/tasks/examples.md

               - an error structure produced by a sequence implies a solution structure in the form of an opposing operation relevant to sequence (like reversal)
               - an over-reduction/isolation error structure can be used to infer a solution structure of a 'connecting & expanding' or 'averaging/balancing' function

-## apply interface structures to neural networks (core functions, interaction layers, etc) to generate different organization structures as components of a new neural network type
+## apply interface analysis to neural networks (core functions, interaction layers, etc) to generate different organization structures as components of a new neural network type

 	- organization structures represent applied concepts & structures like balance, functions/attributes like relevance/security, error type boundaries, abstraction levels, etc
     - a granular intent structure like "differentiate => maximize => combine => compare => select" can map to a high-level intent like "voting"